Prange's

-H. C. Prange Co., sometimes shortened to Prange's, was an American department store chain begun by H. C. Prange in 1887 in Sheboygan, Wisconsin.
+H. C. Prange Co., commonly known as Prange's, was an American department store chain begun by H. C. Prange in 1887 in Sheboygan, Wisconsin.
 At its peak, it operated stores in the states of Wisconsin, Illinois, and Michigan.
 It also operated discount stores under the Prange Way name in the former two states, although this division was sold off in the 1990s.
 Prange's was dissolved and most of the stores converted to the rival Younkers chain after sale in 1992.